coala/coala/README.rst

 * The ``bears`` key specifies which bears (plugins) you want to use.
 We support a huge number of languages and you can find the whole list `here <https://github.com/coala/bear-docs/blob/master/README.rst>`__.
-  If you don't find your langauge there, we've got some `bears that work for all languages <https://github.com/coala/bear-docs/blob/master/README.rst#all>`__.
-Or you can file an issue and we would create a bear for you!
+  If you don't find your language there, we've got some `bears that work for all languages <https://github.com/coala/bear-docs/blob/master/README.rst#all>`__.
+Or you can file an issue and we will create a bear for you!
 * ``use_spaces`` enforces spaces over tabs in the codebase. ``use_spaces`` is a setting for the ``SpaceConsistencyBear``.